jefdaj/ortholang-demo/templates/intro.md

 - [MMSeqs2][11]

 Each one comes with a few basic functions to get you going with minimum fuss.
-See the Examples tab for a quick idea of what the code looks like, or the Reference tab for a complete list of functions in each module.
+See the Examples tab for an idea of what the code looks like, or the Reference tab for a complete list of functions in each module.

 Detourrr runs them more or less as you would on the command line, but automatically manages everything.